+Are RV Dump Stations open to the public?
 Three parks with campgrounds, Barton, Feyrer and Metzler Parks, have dump stations.
-They are available to the public during our camping season, May 1 through September 30.
+They are available to the public during our camping season, through September 15, 2020.
 There is a $15 dump fee if you are not camping at the park.
-The campgrounds and dumpstations are closed October 1 through April 30.
+The campgrounds and dump stations are closed Sep 16, 2020 through April 30, 2021

 Do you have a Lost & Found?
 Lost & Found boxes are in the individual parks.
 You can call the park directly to give details of your lost item.